SansGuidon/bookmarks/README.md

 * [aviaryan/awesome-no-login-web-apps](https://github.com/aviaryan/awesome-no-login-web-apps) - Web Apps that work without login
 * [pirate/ArchiveBox](https://github.com/pirate/ArchiveBox) - 🗃 The open source self-hosted web archive.
 Takes browser history/bookmarks/Pocket/Pinboard/etc., saves HTML, JS, PDFs, media, and more... **See also :** [Website](https://archivebox.io)
 * [oduwsdl/archivenow](https://github.com/oduwsdl/archivenow) - A Tool To Push Web Resources Into Web Archives
+* [redecentralize/alternative-internet](https://github.com/redecentralize/alternative-internet) - A collection of interesting networks and technology aiming at re-decentralizing the Internet.

 # Procrastinating :pig2: :dog2:
 * [Random Hunt](https://randomhunt.com/) - Like StumbleUpon, but for Product Hunt.
 Meaning : best of products, one random product at a time